cydonia1978/matrix-nomi/README.md

 [➡️ Click to join](https://matrix.to/#/!texDBUlPpqzsMucDvC:aria-net.org?via=aria-net.org)
    - If this doesn't work - send Cydonia your Matrix username
    - If you would like to have your bot join another group, simply give both your and your bot's Matrix account usernames to the host to invite you.
+   - We recommend using Element as the client (which is why it's mentioned above for creating accounts).

 ---